 Don’t be patient.
 Patience is not a virtue.
 It is the luxury of the powerful, the comfortable, the affluent.
 Too many people who are none of those things need you.

 So we’re joining the fray of the blogosphere.
 Count on us to weigh in.
-Count on being exposed to CACLV attitude.
+Count on being exposed to Community Action attitude.
 Strap yourself in – this is sure to be a wild ride.